 Prerequisites

-If you want to use a cloud computer or a cloud computer pool to create an image, make sure that the cloud computer or cloud computer pool is created.
-For more information, see Create cloud computers or Create and manage a cloud computer pool.
+If you want to use a cloud computer or a many-to-many share to create an image, make sure that the cloud computer or many-to-many is created.
+For more information, see Create cloud computers or Create and manage many-to-many shares.

 If you want to use a system disk snapshot to create an image, make sure that the system disk snapshot is created.
 For more information, see Use snapshots (public preview).